 Estates & Antiques

 Drive to Waterville, one of the oldest and most elegant houses on Bermuda, and the Bermuda National Trust’s current headquarters.
 The waterfront grounds include the Bermuda Rose Society’s showcase garden of old roses.
-Continue to one of the most splendid private historic estates in Bermuda, then visit Verdmont, a unique example of early Georgian architecture built around 1710, which has remained virtually unchanged for 300 years.
-The museum within features a collection of Bermuda-made cedar furniture, portraits, and English and Chinese porcelain.
-The gardens contain an assortment of herbs, roses, and fruit trees.
-Continue to Hamilton, Bermuda’s capital, for an independent lunch followed by a guided stroll including a tour of the Bermuda Historical Society Museum at “Par-la-Ville.”
-Return to the Fairmont for an evening at leisure.
-(B)
+Continue to one of the most splendid private historic estates in Bermuda, then visit Verdmont, a unique example of early Georgian architecture built around 1710, which has remained virtually unchanged for 300 years and houses a collection of Bermuda-made cedar furniture, portraits, and English and Chinese porcelain.
+At the Bermuda Natural History Museum, learn about the island’s unique geological history and diversity of habitats and see the museum’s 140,000-gallon North Rock Exhibit that showcases live corals and 200 species of fish, including large predatory fish.
+Continue to Hamilton, Bermuda’s capital, for free time to enjoy lunch and explore the city.
+Following a sunset cocktail

-After a morning at leisure, take independent taxis to the airport for return flights to the United States.
+After a morning at leisure, take a shuttle to the airport for return flights to the United States.
 (B)

 Everything you need to know about the tour